 Are you a Maker Educator, new or experienced?
 Are you interested in including making into your classroom?
 Do you want to network with fellow Maker Educators?

-Maker Faire NoVa is excited to present its first NoVa Maker Educator Meetup at their Faire on March 19, 2017.
+Maker Faire NoVa is planning its second NoVa Maker Educator Meetup at their Faire on March 18, 2018.
 It will be an opportunity for Maker Educators to network and learn from their peers in the region.
 A group of experienced Maker Educators will share lightning presentations describing their maker programs.
 Afterwards you can explore the Faire to see making in action.

 Educators in both formal and informal settings are welcome.
 Participants can network with other maker educators with the goal of creating an ongoing NoVa Maker Educator Meetup series.

 Make Faire NoVa, formerly NoVa Mini Maker Faire, is in its fourth year.
 We present makers from the DC metro region, including schools and students.
 The Faire inspires, informs, connects, and entertains thousands of attendees in a family-friendly environment that showcases invention, creativity and resourcefulness and celebrates the Maker movement.
 It’s a place where Makers – inventors, technologists, crafters, artists, scientists, and everyone in between – show what they are making and share what they are learning.